 had doorways and windows removed and businesses closed down are having to employ ever-more inventive ways to stay in business.
 I know a particular bar that has a step-ladder to its window, and another shop has built a slide from its window with which to slide goods to the customer below, both due to loosing their doorway.

-As for the reason, it is not for me to speculate, but it is clear that there are big changes going on in many of the hutongs.
+As for the reason, I won’t speculate, but it is clear that there are big changes going on in many of the hutongs.
 Only time will tell what future changes take place, and how many other small quirky bar and restaurant businesses have to close as a result of the changes.
 As more and more places in the hutongs close down, the arts, music and independent food and beverage industries may be more likely to be operating from sterile identikit purpose-built venues with less emphasis on creativity or individuality.
 This is surely not a good thing, so we can only hope, and continue visiting those hutong-based businesses that are still going strong.